 - repetitive behaviors (handwashing) or mental acts (counting) that the person feels driven to perform in response to an obsession, or according to rules that must be applied rigidly

 - the behaviors or mental acts are aimed at preventing or reducing distress or preventing some dreaded event or situation; however, these behaviors or mental acts either are not connected in a realistic way with what they are designed to neutralize or prevent or are clearly excessive.

 After using everyday appliances around the home such as the toaster, oven, iron or stove, people suffering from OCD may be driven to go back numerous times in an effort to ensure they have turned off or unplugged the items.
 OCD sufferers who constantly need to recheck things are often fearful that if they miss something, a serious problem could occur and the fault would be entirely on them.
 As a result of spending so much time re-checking everything done throughout the day, even routine tasks such as cooking and doing the laundry can be extremely difficult and intense.

-Obsessive compulsive disorder and obsessive compulsive personality disorder are, confusingly, two separate disorders.
-The two disorders may seem similar in externally observable ways, but are experienced very differently by the effected individuals.
+Obsessive-compulsive disorder and obsessive-compulsive personality disorder are, confusingly, two separate disorders.
+The two disorders may seem similar in externally observable ways but are experienced very differently by the affected individuals.
 Persons with OCD are aware that their thoughts and compulsions are unreasonable, whereas persons with OCPD consider their actions perfectly reasonable and often will not acknowledge that there is anything unusual about their behavior.

 OCD is also treated with medications, SSRIs being the most commonly prescribed.
-Generally antidepressant therapy alone only partially reduces symptoms, so it is best used as an adjunctive to other therapy.
-While OCD is an anxiety disorder, benzodiazepines, which are the primary medication for most anxiety issues, are not considered effective for treatment of OCD.
+Generally, antidepressant therapy alone only partially reduces symptoms, so it is best used as an adjunct to other therapy.
+While OCD is an anxiety disorder, benzodiazepines, which are the primary medication for most anxiety issues, are not considered effective for the treatment of OCD.